2026 WORLD CUP - DAY 03 - GROUP D - MATCH 06 - Australia vs Turkey 2:0

 Former Netherlands youth international Oussama Tannane, AS Nancy midfielder Youssef Aït Bennasser and Real Madrid B defender Achraf

-Hakimi are the others hoping to win first caps.
+Hakimi is one of the others hoping to win their first caps.

 Renard has also handed a shock recall to Palermo defender Abdelhamid El Kaoutari, who is on loan at French side Reims.